macca717/Overwatch/docs/API.md

 # API

 ## Websocket API
 The application employs a websocket server to enable communication and data exchange with clients.
-Some endpoints are implemented as HTTP for ease of use, these require an HTTP Get request rather than a websockert connnection.
+Some endpoints are implemented as HTTP for ease of use, these require an HTTP *Get* request rather than a websocket connnection.

 | Name           | Endpoint      | Data Type | Description                                          |
 | -------------- |:-------------:|:---------:| ---------------------------------------------------- |